czhangy/UCLA-CS-Electives/Misc/COMPTNG-40A/Homeworks/Homework-7/README.md

 - [x] `shut_the_box.php`
   - [x] Use PHP sessions to redirect a user to `login.php` if they are not `loggedin`
   - [x] Use PHP cookies so that if a user is logged in but has not specified a username, they are redirected back to `welcome.php`
-  - [x] Use PHP and 2 for-loops to create the box selection table
+  - [x] Use PHP for-loops to create the box selection table

 ### JS